FrancoisPog/Calculator/README.md

+[ University Project | November 2019 ]
 # Calculator
-Computer architecture project : a simple calculator made in C, and after in MIPS (assembly language) to export it on circuits.
+A simple calculator made in C, and after in MIPS (assembly language) to export it on circuits.
-[ University Project | L2S3 ]

 ## Languages used
 - C